 Feeding Tips for Philippine Conditions

 Track actual vs expected.
 Weigh feed delivered to each pen.
 If your pigs are consuming 20% or more above this chart, check for feed wastage (feeder design), water issues (dehydrated pigs eat poorly then binge), or health problems reducing feed efficiency.
+We've talked to farmers spending ₱2,000-3,000 more per pig than they should, and almost every time the culprit was a trough feeder that lets pigs root half the feed onto the ground.

 Feed twice daily at consistent times.
 Most Philippine commercial operations feed at 6-7 AM and 4-5 PM.
 Consistent schedules improve intake patterns and reduce stress.
 Avoid feeding during the hottest hours (11 AM - 2 PM), especially in summer — heat-stressed pigs eat less.
+For a complete breakdown of feeding frequency by age and phase, see how many times to feed pigs per day.

 Switch feeds gradually.
 When transitioning between growth phases (e.g., starter to grower), mix the feeds 50/50 for 3-5 days.
 Abrupt switches cause digestive upset and temporary intake drops.